HJZollner/SpecVis/README.md

 - Boxplots with individual datapoints
 - Correlation plots with collapsed-correlations, group-level correlations, and indicators for sub-groups.
 - Correlation plots with group-level facets and correlations for sub-groups.
+- Bland-Altman plots with distribution ellipse with collapsed-distribution and group-distributions.
 - Statistics script which automatically performs appropriate statistics, including descriptive statistics, tests for normality, variance analysis, and post hoc tests.
-So far, only paired post hoc tests are performed.

 ## Supported file formats
 - Osprey .csv-files